DrPintoThe2nd/Cayo_X/README.md

 where the raw fastq.gz files from SRA are placed in the "fastqs" directory.

-Then, edit this line of code to include the path to your current directory with the above directories nested within as <path-to-working-directory>, note that forward slashed are needed to induce literal interpretations of backslashes in the path:
+Then, edit this line of code to include the path to your current directory with the above directories nested within as <path-to-working-directory>, note that forward slashes are needed to induce literal interpretations of backslashes in the path:

 (2)